bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * When in logue, clicking carousel nav button should toggle nav on and off. [x]
     * If carousel is on in songs, it should stay one when going back to songs.
 If it is off, it should stay off. [x]
     * Carousel nav toggle should not have scrollbar padding when carousel cannot be shown. [x]
+    * Allow carousel to stay on after selecting from nav.
+        * When carousel is expanded, toggling carousel nav expands nav.
+        * When nav is expanded, toggling carousel nav expands carousel.
+        * When nav is expanded, clicking out or tapping escape collapses both.
     * Figure out isCarouselShowable.
 Have another selector for logue and selected dots.
     * There should be a different icon for carousel nav toggle when carousel cannot be shown, such as when no dots are selected or it's in logue.
-    * Allow carousel to stay on after selecting from nav.

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.